gjoshevski/tf-workload-identity/README.md

 az login
 `

 2. Run the below command and verify that the correct subscription is being used.

 `
 az account show
 `

+To switch to a different subscription, use [az account set](https://docs.microsoft.com/en-us/cli/azure/account?view=azure-cli-latest#az-account-set) with the subscription ID or name you want to switch to.

 3. To use the OIDC Issuer feature, you must enable the EnableOIDCIssuerPreview feature flag on your subscription.